galex/galex.github.io/_posts/2024-05-23-introducing-yamvil-mvi-infrastructure-for-android-and-compose-multiplatform.md

 ## Conclusion

-Yamvil is very young, and there's still a lot of work to do, but I'm very excited about the possibilities it brings to the table!
+Yamvil is very young (0.0.2), and there's still a lot of work to do, but I'm very excited about the possibilities it brings to the table!
 If you have any improvements ideas for Yamvil, you are more than welcome to open an issue or a PR on the [GitHub repository](https://github.com/galex/yamvil/issues)!

 Feel free to comment below if you have any comments or questions! :)